Audition and Interview

-- a prepared piece of your choice
+- a prepared piece of your choice;

-- a reading selection
+- a reading selection; and/or

-- melodic, harmonic, and rhythmic ear training exercises
+- melodic, harmonic, and rhythmic ear training exercises.

 At the discretion of each audition team, a jam with the faculty and/or technical exercises might be part of your audition.
-Please refer to the detailed guidelines for further details about each component of the audition.
+Please refer to the audition checklist for further details about each component of the audition.

-1. Preparation to begin study at Berklee.
+1. Are you prepared to begin studying at Berklee?

-3. Why Berklee?
+3. Why do you want to study at Berklee?

 - In researching your options for pursuing an education in music, what aspects of the Berklee model are most appealing to you?

-4. What will you bring?
+4. What will you bring to Berklee?